Types of weathering

 It refers to exogenous (external) forces that affect.
 Weathering is of different types:

-Weathering types
+weathering types

 Physical or mechanical (friction, ice, water and wind);